krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-Windows.md

 If you are a developer and want to help build CodaLab, this page will explain how to to get started.

-To use and test the submission process, a queue server will need to be installed.
-[RabbitMQ](http://www.rabbitmq.com/download.html) installs easily on Linux and Windows and requires no configuration out of the box for testing purposes.
 A database besides SQLite is recommended.
-MySQL and Postgres work on Windows, Linux and Mac.
-You can also use SQL Server on Windows.
-For more information, see [Running against a local SQL server instance](https://github.com/codalab/codalab/wiki/Test:-Running-against-a-local-SQL-server-instance)
+On Windows, we use SQL Server but MySQL and Postgres are also possible options.
+For more information about using SQL Server, see [Running against a local SQL server instance](https://github.com/codalab/codalab/wiki/Test:-Running-against-a-local-SQL-server-instance)

 ## Install Prerequisites